KevinKra/AWS_resources/courses/DynamoDB.md

 - **What does it mean for an attribute to be scalar?**

-  > they can have only one value.
+  > They can have only one value.
 Strings and numbers are common examples of scalars.

 - **Items can have nested attributes, how deep of nest does DynamoDB support?**